Social Progress Imperative has been saved

 Social Progress Imperative

 Deloitte is committed to making an impact that matters in society.
-Yet complex societal challenges demand collaboration.
-No one sector can do it alone.
-Deloitte Global and its member firms are working with Social Progress Imperative, a non-profit committed to change the way we measure what matters most.
+Addressing complex societal challenges requires collaboration and no sector can do it alone.
+Deloitte Global and its member firms work closely with Social Progress Imperative, a non-profit organization committed to changing the way we measure what matters most to global and local communities around the world.

 - Who are the Social Progress Imperative?